kristopherjohnson/drupal6tostatic/README.md

-This is a set of scripts I am writing to migrate my blog from Drupal 6 to a static site generator.
+This is a set of scripts I wrote to migrate my blog from Drupal 6 to a static site generator.

-More details will eventually be provided in a blog post.
+For more details, see <http://undefinedvalue.com/rebuilding-my-blog-again.html>

 Scripts: